Japanese Bobtail Cat Health Issues & Prevention

 Japanese Bobtails are predisposed to several health conditions including obesity, urinary tract issues, dental disease.
 Understanding these risks allows you to screen early, prevent where possible, and catch problems before they become emergencies.

-With a typical weight of 5-10 lbs and lifespan of 9-15 yrs, the Japanese Bobtail requires thoughtful care tailored to their specific breed characteristics.
+5-10 lbs adult size, 9-15 yrs life expectancy — and the Japanese Bobtail has a health and temperament footprint that is worth reading on its own terms.
 Understanding the Japanese Bobtail starts with their short-coated, medium-framed build — but their personality and health profile reveal the deeper story.

 Genetic Health Considerations: The Japanese Bobtail breed has documented susceptibility to obesity, urinary tract issues, dental disease.
 Awareness of these predispositions is valuable for two reasons: it guides preventive screening decisions, and it helps you recognize early symptoms that might otherwise be overlooked.